 I love to read.
 Books nurture me, helped me survive the abuse I endured as a child and teen.
 I also love to write.
-I write fantasy books and edgy, realistic fiction for teens.
+I write edgy, suspenseful fiction and fantasy books for teens.

 My fantasy books often hold hope that I need, and feel others might need, too, while my realistic fiction is gritty, intense, and emotional.
 All of my books have fragments of the abuse I experienced.
 I write about some of the harsh things teens go through…things that I think shouldn’t be hidden.
 But I also write about healing, hope, and love, and finding courage and strength.